 Two bedrooms open directly onto the pool.

+At the back of the central courtyard, there is an internal staircase and a lift.
 Made from 10mm folded metal plates, the staircase rises toward two open skylight slits, which cause magical light play upon a piece of ceramic art by artist Devesh Upadhyay, and a desi painting in Kalamkari art.

 The first bedroom that connects with the pool area is the master bedroom.
 A dark blue moonscape painting by Radhika Kacha makes mesmerising bedroom wall decor.
 A wicker pendant complements the visual warmth of the exposed red brickwork.